themiscadiz/Final-dwd/README.md

 :-------------------------:|:-------------------------:
 <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/9.png?raw=true" width="100%">  |  <img src="https://github.com/themiscadiz/Images_for_Final_Project_Documentation/blob/master/Images/10.png?raw=true" width="100%">

 One of the most challenging things in this part of the assignment was to update each animal in the database.
-Basically I used If statemets to pair the selected Item with the Id and update the number of votes.
+I used If statements to pair the selected Item with the Id and update the number of votes.

-After I was able to vote for two options I decided to work in a new version of the code were i started from the beggining crrating the database.
-Even althoug I was basically repeating some steps from previous assigments, it is always something new to figure it out how to make it works.
+After I was able to vote for two options I decided to work in a new version of the code were I started from the beggining creating the database.
+Even though I was repeating some steps from previous assigments, it is always something new to figure it out how to make it work.

 From NeDB to MongoDB

 I started this project using NeDB for create the database.
-My purpose was to have a better flow with my lasts assigment approach.
-However i try to upload to Glitch an Heroku this version and I had problems accesing the website.
-I suspect that the problem was around using P5js or how I create my database.
-I emailed the professor and concluded that to better understant the nature of the problem I need to make my database in MongoDB Atlas.
+My purpose was to have a better flow with my last assigment approach.
+However, I tried to upload to Glitch and Heroku this version and I had problems accesing the website.
+I suspected that the problem was around using P5.js or how I created my database.
+I emailed the professor and concluded that to better understand the nature of the problem I need to make my database in MongoDB Atlas.
 I followed the two tutorials provided by the course:

 * [MongoDB Guide - Joey Lee and Cassie Tarakajian](https://github.com/itp-dwd/2020-spring/blob/master/guides/mongodb-guide.md)

 * [Database Services Guide - Joey Lee](https://github.com/itp-dwd/2020-spring/blob/master/guides/database-services-guide.md#mongodb-atlas)

-The trycky part of seting up the data base woth MongoDB was to figuri it out that I had to change the Schema to see the right result. befor I was seeing the wrong message to put it in the database.
-So i change the Schema to:
+The tricky part of setting up the database with MongoDB was figuring out that I had to change the Schema to see the right result.
+Before I was seeing the wrong message to put it in the database.
+So I changed the Schema to:

 <code>const todoSchema = new Schema({
   "animal": String,